JFS ~ Jamaican FamilySearch.com

 AUTHOR OF THIS WEB SITE

 I am keenly interested in the world that God created and in which we live.
-Apart from living in Jamaica and five states in the USA, I have lived in France and Chile and spent a few months on the island of Grand Cayman.
+Apart from living in Jamaica and five States in the USA, I have lived in France and Chile and spent a few months on the island of Grand Cayman.
 I have traveled to England and six other European countries, 3 other Caribbean islands, Canada, Mexico, and Japan.
 I have been to 27 other states in the U.S.A including Alaska.
 Need I say that I love to travel?

-Among the surnames of my ancestors are: Anderson (Scotland only), Bartibo, Barton, Biddies, Burke, Douglas, Easson, Evans, Hay (Scotland only), Holloway, Lions (France and Jamaica, sometimes written as Leon), Moore, Morrison, Parker, Pereira, Scott, Shergold, Trought, Usher, and Webb.
+Among the surnames of my ancestors are: Anderson (Scotland only), Bartibo, Barton, Biddies, Burke, Douglas, Evans, Hay (Scotland only), Holloway, Lions (France and Jamaica, sometimes written as Leon), Moore, Morrison, Parker, Pereira, Scott, Shergold, Trought, Usher, and Webb.

 For a photograph taken as I was setting out for another day of research, please see Jackson.

-© 2006.
-Jamaican Family Search hereby grants you a limited license to copy and use the materials provided on this Site solely for your personal, non-commercial use.
-No other use of the Site or Materials is authorized.
-You agree that any copy of the Materials (or any portion of the Materials) that you make shall retain all copyright and other proprietary notices contained therein.
-Posting of Materials on other Web Sites is strictly prohibited.
+© 2013.
+Jamaican Family Search hereby grants you a limited license to copy and use the materials provided on this site solely for your personal, non-commercial use.
+No other use of the site or materials is authorized.
+You agree that any copy of the materials (or any portion of the materials) that you make shall retain all copyright and other proprietary notices contained therein.
+Posting of materials on other Web Sites is strictly prohibited.

 SEARCH THIS SITE